Mary Jo Buttafuoco: Aftermath

-Fisher was sentenced to five to 15 years in prison.
+Fisher was sentenced to 15 years in prison.
 She served seven years and was granted parole in May 1999.
 Joey Buttafuoco pleaded guilty to one count of statutory rape and served four months in jail.
 Buttafuoco and her husband later moved to Southern California.
-She stayed defensively loyal to her husband for several years.
-She even defended him when he was arrested in 1995 for sexual solicitation in Los Angeles.
-During this time, Buttafuoco consistently blamed others, such as Fisher, instead of her husband.
+She stayed defensively loyal to her husband for several years, labeled "tenaciously patient" when she defended him after he was arrested for sexual solicitation of an undercover Los Angeles Police Department officer in 1995, implying that the officer had misunderstood, and that her husband was guilty of nothing more than being "a very friendly guy".
 She eventually filed divorce papers in Ventura County Superior Court on February 3, 2003.

 In 2006, Buttafuoco underwent a facial reanimation procedure with facial plastic surgeon Babak Azizzadeh, involving static facial suspension, face lift, and eye lift procedures.
 These surgeries restored balance and gave her back her ability to smile.
 Next was surgery to widen the ear canal, which improved her hearing and prevented future infections.
 She also underwent physical therapy to strengthen her facial muscles, which she explained in an appearance on The Oprah Winfrey Show.
-Buttafuoco is still paralyzed on one side of her face and deaf in one ear.
+Buttafuoco was pleased with the results, stating, "It’s the first time in 25 years that when I smile, I can see the side of my teeth."

 Career

-Sixteen years after the incident, Buttafuoco wrote a book telling her story, Getting It Through My Thick Skull: Why I Stayed, What I Learned, and What Millions of People Involved with Sociopaths Need to Know.
+In 2009, Health Communications released Buttafuoco's memoir, Getting It Through My Thick Skull: Why I Stayed, What I Learned, and What Millions of People Involved with Sociopaths Need to Know.
 She was inspired to write the book after her son referred to her ex-husband as a sociopath.
 Not knowing what the word meant, she looked it up and had a realization which led to her going public with her story.
-The title of the book comes from a saying her mother often used with her, "when are you going to get it through your thick skull?"
+The title of the book comes from a saying her mother often used with her, "When are you going to get it through your thick skull?"
 The memoir describes her life, not just focusing on her shooting.
 She describes how she felt manipulated to stay with a person who was a sociopath.
-Booklist called the book, which was published in July 2009, "strangely compelling," and said that "Readers will want to know – why did she stay with him?"
+Booklist called the memoir, which was published in July 2009, "strangely compelling," and said that "Readers will want to know – why did she stay with him?"

 Buttafuoco has used her story to raise awareness of facial paralysis.